shawn-thorn/shawnthornbooks.com/content/authors/shawn/_index.md

 - Example2
 ---

-Shawn Thorn, a seasoned child therapist and educator, nurtured a hidden passion for storytelling within his heart.
-With decades devoted to shaping young minds, Shawn emerged as a luminary in children's literature, crafting two beloved picture books, Don’t Tease Me.
-Beeze and First of Many.
-Now, delving into new realms of young adult fiction, Shawn's enthusiasm surges as he ventures into the domains of fantasy and myth.
-His latest novel unveils an enthralling saga where a mysterious stone serves as the catalyst for a group of teens, reshaping their destinies amidst fantastical landscapes and otherworldly adventures.

-# 10 Fun Facts About The Author

-1. Loves to travel, especially to England, Italy, and Mexico
-2. Has a vizsla dog named Ridley
-3. Loves his cousin Audrey like a daughter
-4. Married to a scientist
-5. Loves chicken tacos
-6. Plays chess
-7. Favourite animal is an elephant
-8. Loves to cook
-9. Dreams of opening a vineyard
-10. Superman is his favourite superhero
+Shawn Thorn, a skilled child therapist and dedicated educator, intricately weaves his love for storytelling with decades of commitment to shaping young minds.

+Having risen to acclaim in the world of children's literature, Shawn stands as the creative force behind two beloved picture books: _Don't Tease Mr. Beeze_ and _First of Many_.

+Nestled amidst the forested mountains of North Vancouver, Shawn's home is a canvas painted with the beauty of nature.
+With his family —- including his affectionate scientist husband, their vibrant five-year-old son, a cherished honorary teen daughter, and the ever-faithful vizsla companion named Ridley —- they revel in the simple joys of life in this scenic haven.
+Amid encounters with bears as frequent neighbors, Shawn's daily life seamlessly weaves the wild with the familial, creating a captivating narrative of nature and family intertwining.